 Over 1,000 children and adults participate in the Trust’s education programs annually.

 Our Habitat Restoration, Community Farm and Bird Conservation Programs attract and facilitate higher education field study and research.
 Recognized as a leader in the science of bird conservation and agroecology, researchers use our programs and conserved lands to advance the science of conservation.
 Our program area is the official field study site of the Academy of Natural Sciences and our staff members are faculty in the University of Pennsylvania’s Environmental Studies program.
 Click to see a list of research initiatives facilitated by Willistown Conservation Trust.

-Elementary, middle and high school students from the greater Philadelphia region enrich their in-class curriculum by participating in our myriad programs, including the Rushton Woods Preserve Bird Banding and the Community Farm Program.
+Elementary, middle, and high school students from the greater Philadelphia region enrich their in-class and after-school curricula by participating in our myriad programs, including the Rushton Woods Preserve Bird Banding and the Community Farm Program.
 From seeding, harvesting, pollination, honey making, crop rotation, soil science, importance of hedgerows and native plants to habitat restoration, migration, breeding and nesting, a wide array of topics can be incorporated.

 Carrot Club provides children aged 7 - 12 with an opportunity to learn firsthand about sustainable farming, growing food for a community, and the many ways in which nature and agriculture can flourish side by side.
 Meeting about once a month during the farming season, Carrot Club members and their families take part in hands-on activities that highlight the many facets of Rushton Farm and Rushton Woods Preserve.
 For more information contact email@example.com.